 IKEA's Billy bookcase is a staple of budget home decorating.
 It is an inexpensive and versatile, easy to expand with additional units and add optional glass or wood doors.

 We remodeled our living room and welcomed the addition of three Billy bookcases into our home.
 These units are 70 1/2 inches tall and have one fixed center shelf and four adjustable shelves.
-I added the optional glass half doors to the center unit.
+We added the optional glass half doors to the center unit.

 Pros of the IKEA Billy Bookcase